 Groot is an alien known by the Kree as a Floral Colossus.
 He originated from "Planet X" and it was thought that his species had been extinct.
-Groot was first seen when he landed on Earth with his space-ship and threatened humanity as one of the Marvel Monsters in the Marvel Age of Monsters.
+Groot was first seen when he landed on Earth with his spaceship and threatened humanity as one of the Marvel Monsters in the Marvel Age of Monsters.
 It was his purpose to conquer planet Earth.
 He used some trees from Earth to become his soldiers.
-Groot was however soon defeated by a clever human which used termites on him.
+Groot was, however, soon defeated by a clever human which used termites on him.
 Groot fell to the ground and seemingly perished.
 He was not heard from for many years after his initial encounter with humanity.

 Groot was created by Dick Ayers, Stan Lee and Jack Kirby and first appeared in Tales To Astonish 13 (1960).
-Groot has changed from a (perhaps misunderstood) menace to the Earth to a friendly guardian whom protects the innocents.
+Groot has changed from a (perhaps misunderstood) menace to the Earth to a friendly guardian who protects the innocents.
 In his first appearances he can speak, but eventually he could only say the words "I am Groot".

 Major Story Arcs

 Revival: Versus the Hulk

 Eventually, Groot resurfaced when his body was taken by the Collector, a cosmic creature that collected different rare species from the universe.
 It was he that revived Groot once more.
 Groot was freed from captivity when the Mole Man used his powers to free the collected creatures from the Collector.
 This included Groot.
 Groot roamed the earth for some time and fought against the Incredible Hulk , along with a number of other Marvel Monsters.
 He was, however, soon defeated and faded into obscurity, not being heard from in a long time.